jetbrains-academy/javascript-course/Loops/For_in/task.md

   ```
 </div>

 ### Task
-A `medals` object containing information about countries (key) and the number of medals received at the Olympics (value) is given.
+A `medals` object, containing information about countries (as keys) and the number of medals they received at the Olympics (as values), is given.

-Implement the `medalsFilter` function that takes two arguments:
+Implement the `medalsFilter` function, which takes two arguments:
-- Object `medals`.
+- An object `medals`.
-- Number `count`.
+- A number `count`.

-As a result, the function should return an array of the names of countries (keys of the `medals` object) that have received strictly more medals than `count`.
+As a result, the function should return an array of country names (the keys of the `medals` object) that have received strictly more medals than `count`.